phoenix367/tang_nano_9K_ov7670/README.md

 # tang_nano_9K_ov7670
 This is OV7670 camera sensor demo project for Tang Nano 9K board.
+In this project the development board is using to capture video from OV7670 sensor and show it on 4.3" LCD screen in real time.
+Additional on-the-flight image resize is applied to save aspect ratio of the input video.

 ## Hardware setup
 Below you can find main components diagram.